OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 ##### 3.6.2 Secure cryptographic key distribution

 The method used to distribute keys must be secure to prevent the theft of keys in transit.
-The use of a protocol such as Diffie Hellman can help secure the distribution of keys, the use of secure transport such as TLS and SSHv2 can also secure the keys in transit.
+The use of a protocol such as Diffie-Hellman can help secure the distribution of keys, the use of secure transport such as TLS and SSHv2 can also secure the keys in transit.
 Older protocols like SSLv3 should not be used.

 ##### 3.6.3 Secure cryptographic key storage